LucasHoffSchmidt/Data_Science_Time_Series_Sales_Forecasting/README.md

-# Data Science: Time Series Sales Forecasting
+# Superstore Time Series Sales Forecasting
 This project seeks to predict future sales of a global superstore to assist in inventory planning and optimizing pricing strategies.

 ## 📊 Business Problem